Ferlab-Ste-Justine/cqdg-clinical-data-service/README.md

 - Install Python (required for sqlite build)

-- Launch PostgreSQL -> ./docker/launch.sh
+- Launch the infrastructure : npm run launch

 ### Step 2: Create new Project

 Copy the `.env.example` file and rename it to `.env`.
 In this file you have to add your database connection information.

-Create a new database with the name you have in your `.env`-file.
+Create a new database with the name you have in your `.env`-file, if you changed it from the original.

 Then setup your application environment.